Approach to Risk Management

-Our group formulates rules concerning risk management and carries out risk management through the CSR Committee, which is chaired by the President & Representative Director.
-The Office of CSR Initiatives serves as the Secretariat of the Committee.
+Our group formulates the risk management rules as rules concerning risk management and has prepared a framework for carrying out risk management through the CSR Committee (Secretariat: Department of CSR Initiatives), which is chaired by the President & Representative Director.

 The CSR Committee assesses information related to risks across the company as a whole, and selects and monitors important risks.
 It provides instructions and advice to the relevant divisions, and discusses and makes decisions on the management of risks that become apparent.
 The committee also reports regularly on the situation to the Board of Directors.
 Moreover, we have adopted a Risk Management System and follow PDCA management (plan, do, check, act) so that we can uniformly track the risks inside the group and achieve risk management for the corporate as a whole.

 Dealing with Important Risks

 Each year, the CSR Committee selects important risks and then monitors changing circumstances and the progress etc. of countermeasures for these selected important risks each quarter.

 See the list of important risks below for important risks that were selected in FY2021 and in the past.

 Example of dealing with important risks: earthquakes and other disasters

 As an example of risk response activities, to respond to earthquakes and other disasters, which were identified as an important risk in FY2021, disaster drills are being conducted at different locations with a view to putting the safety of our employees first and to restore operations promptly in the wake of a disaster.

 To prepare for emergency situations such as natural disasters and infections, our group has established and operates a business continuity plan (BCP) that will secure all human lives including those of our employees while also fulfilling our responsibility to supply products to customers by means of swiftest possible business recovery.